cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     to create an accurate outline of the nucleus and add the selected region to the ROI manager.
 Rename the ROI to 'Nucleus'.

-4. Select the blue channel showing the mitochondria.
+4. Select the green channel showing the mitochondria.
 In this channel, we can estimate the cell outline - create the outline and add the selected region to the ROI manager, rename ROI to 'Cell'.